andrewsolis/cs401/docs/unit08/intro_html.rst

 appear in the actual content, but change the element. `class` would be the **attribute** name, and `title` would be the attribute **value**.

 An HTML element can have multiple attributes that are space separated, but all follow the same, or similar format, as the previous example.
+Attributes can be set with either single ``'`` or double ``"`` quotations.
+It is really up to the developer(s) which they prefer, but it is good practice to remain consistent to not confuse anyone looking at the source code.

 .. note::